 Holding a dream wedding event often requires bringing family, friends, and associates together.
 If you have a big family and have lots of friends and associates, you might have a lot of potential guests to deal with.
-However, large gatherings including weddings are a burden in the COVID-19 era and it is in the interest of public health and to save lives that the CDC issued guidelines and considerations for such gatherings.
+However, large gatherings including weddings are a burden in the COVID-19 era and it is in the interest of public health and to save lives that the WHO issued guidelines and considerations for such gatherings.

 Coronavirus or SARS-CoV-2 is an infectious disease that causes respiratory illness.
 It spreads through cough, sneezes, talk, breathe of infected people, accumulation of coronavirus in the air, and through contaminated sources.

 In the past year, many couples have had to cancel their wedding plans while those that can’t wait till forever opted for smaller weddings instead.
 As we are not out of the woods yet, those looking up to having their wedding this year have again been caught up in the web of uncertainties of whether it is safe or not to organize or attend a wedding event, bearing COVID in mind.

 Common Issues With Wedding During COVID

 Some of the issues associated with weddings during COVID have to do with the number of people to invite, what local restrictions on gathering are out there, whether to admit unvaccinated people and whether to require negative PCR COVID testing before admitting people into your wedding venue.